What are the differences between Dual-Motor AWD, Performance Dual-Motor AWD and Quad-Motor AWD vehicles?

 Why don’t Dual-Motor AWD and Performance Dual-Motor AWD vehicles have Conserve mode?

 Dual-Motor variants use our Automatic AWD drive system.
-In All-Purpose mode, Dual-Motor vehicles are propelled by the front motor and front wheels only.
+In All-Purpose mode and above about 19 mph (30 kmph), Dual-Motor vehicles are propelled by the front motor and front wheels only.
 Similarly, a Quad-Motor vehicle in Conserve mode de-couples the rear motors so that only the front motors are in use.
-Since a de-coupled rear axle is the default setting for All-Purpose mode in a Dual-Motor vehicle, a separate Conserve mode is not necessary.
+Dual-Motor vehicles will decouple the rear axle to maximize range whenever possible.
+Automatic decoupling and recoupling on demand makes a separate Conserve mode in Dual-Motor vehicles unnecessary.

-Automatic AWD in Dual-Motor vehicles recruits the rear axle’s power reserves automatically during high acceleration.
+Automatic AWD in a Dual-Motor vehicle automatically maintains the rear axle coupling during high acceleration or disconnects the rear axle when not in high acceleration.
 This also helps reduce cases of increased front tire wear as power is more evenly distributed across all four wheels when needed.

 Dual-Motor AWD vehicles have four available suspension heights: